-God the Father has summoned us to a unique position among all the other people of the earth.
+God has summoned us to a unique position.
 As saints, we have the responsibility to work toward the Kingdom of God and become holy—things only we can do!
-This should motivate us to please God by doing all that He requires of us.

-Understanding our obligation to Christ leads to a deeply held, personal loyalty to Him.
-John Ritenbaugh explains that our redemption by means of Christ's sacrifice should make us strive to please Him in every facet of life.
+Understanding our obligation to Christ leads to a deeply held loyalty to Him.
+Our redemption should make us strive to please Him in every facet of life.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.